 So, yes, breathing benefits are yet another reason why we purport that ‘breast is best’.
 But while I am a firm advocate of breastfeeding, if, for WHATEVER reason you don’t, please don’t hyperventilate over it.

-Dr. Nina Shapiro is the Director of Pediatric Ear, Nose, and Throat at the Mattel Children’s Hospital UCLA, and Associate Professor of Surgery at the David Geffen School of Medicine at UCLA.
+Nina Shapiro, MD is the Director of Pediatric Ear, Nose, and Throat at the Mattel Children’s Hospital UCLA, and Associate Professor of Surgery at the David Geffen School of Medicine at UCLA.
 A sought-after expert in the media, she is a regular guest on CBS’ The Doctors and has also appeared on The Early Show, Extra TV LifeChangers, CNN.com, NBC News, and NPR.
 She is the author of Take A Deep Breath: Clear the Air for the Health of Your Child and editor of the Handbook of Pediatric Otolaryngology: A Practical Guide for the Evaluation and Management of Ear, Nose, and Throat Disorders in Children.